rajatnagpure/dynamic-programming/Overview.md

 6. **Kadane's Algorithm**
 Kadane's Algorithm is used to find the maximum sum subarray in a given array of integers.

+    - **Logic**: The algorithm works by iterating through the array and keeping track of the maximum sum subarray ending at each position.
+If the current element is greater than the sum of the current element and the maximum sum subarray ending at the previous position, we start a new subarray at the current element.

     - **Top-Down (Memoization)**
         - **Function Signature**: `int kadane(int[] arr, int n)`
+        - **Base Case**: `if (n ==
         - **Base Case**: `if (n == 1) return arr[0];`
         - **Recursion Call**:
           ```python